Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 The timing belt clamps get attached to a 60mm MakerBeam:

 * Insert two 6mm bolts into a 60mm MakerBeam.
-* Fasten a L-bracket to each bolt with a lock nut.
+* Fasten two L-brackets to the MakerBeam with a lock nut each.

 .. image:: /Images/Kits/kit_camera_slider_step37_350.jpg
    :scale: 100 %